nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

-**Use case: Input module Cumulative Average Point(CAP) details**
+**Use case: UC05 - Archive a module**

 **MSS**

-1. User requests to input CAP details(Grade point and Credit) for a module.
+1. User <ins>requests to show all the un-archived modules (UC09).</ins>
+2. User wants to archive a specific module from the list.
-2. CAP5BUDDY saves CAP details under the specified module.
+3. CAP5BUDDY archives the module.

-Use case ends.

 **Extensions**
+* 1a.
+The list is empty.

+  Use case ends here.

 * 2a.
-Input contains invalid CAP details.
+The given index is invalid or does not exist.

   * 2a1.
 CAP5BUDDY displays an error message.

-  * 2a2.
-User enters the correct data.
+    Use case resumes at step 2.

+**Use case: UC06 - Un-archive a module**

+**MSS**

+1. User <ins>requests to show all the archived modules (UC10).</ins>
+2. User wants to un-archive a specific module from the list.
+3. CAP5BUDDY un-archives the module.

+**Extensions**
+* 1a.
+The list is empty.

+  Use case ends here.

+* 2a.
+The given index is invalid or does not exist.

+  * 2a1.
+CAP5BUDDY displays an error message.

-  Use case resumes at step 1.
+    Use case resumes at step 2.

-**Use case: Calculate Cumulative Average Point(CAP)**
+**Use case: UC07 - Calculate Cumulative Average Point(CAP)**

 **MSS**